OlivierLD/oliv-ai/TinyML/src/main/arduino.nano.33.ble/README.md

 `WANTED_WORDS` can be `yes`, `no`, `up`, `down`, `left`, `right`, `on`, `off`, `stop`, `go`.

-> Note: If the Arduino Nana 33 BLE is stuck in upload mode, double-click on the `reset` button.
+> Note: If the Arduino Nano 33 BLE is stuck in upload mode, double-click on the `reset` button.